nn4pde/SPINN/README.md

 ## Installation

-This requires pysph to be setup along with automan.
-See the `requirements.txt`.
-To setup perform the following:
+Running the code in this repository requires a few pre-requisites to be set up.
+The Python packages required are in the `requirements.txt`.
+Here are some instructions to help you set these up:

 0. Setup a suitable Python distribution, using [conda](https://conda.io) or a [virtualenv](https://virtualenv.pypa.io/).